Katharine Hepburn: Success in later years (1963–1970)

 Following the completion of Long Day's Journey Into Night, Hepburn took a break in her career to care for ailing Spencer Tracy.
-She did not work again until 1967's Guess Who's Coming to Dinner, her ninth film with Tracy.
+She did not work again until 1967's Guess Who's Coming to Dinner, her ninth and final film with Tracy.
 The movie dealt with the subject of interracial marriage, with Hepburn's niece, Katharine Houghton, playing her daughter.
-Tracy was dying by this point, suffering the effects of heart disease, and Houghton later commented that her aunt was "extremely tense" during the production.
+Tracy was dying by this point, suffering the effects of diabetes and heart disease, and Houghton later commented that her aunt was "extremely tense" during the production.
 Tracy died 17 days after filming his last scene.
 Guess Who's Coming to Dinner was a triumphant return for Hepburn and her most commercially successful picture to that point.
 She won her second Best Actress Award at the Oscars, 34 years after winning her first.
 Hepburn felt the award was not just for her but was also given to honor Tracy.

 Hepburn quickly returned to acting after Tracy's death, choosing to occupy herself as a remedy against grief.
 She received numerous scripts and chose to play Eleanor of Aquitaine in The Lion in Winter (1968), a part she called "fascinating".
 She read extensively in preparation for the role, in which she starred opposite Peter O'Toole.
 Filming took place in Montmajour Abbey in the south of France, an experience she loved despite being—according to director Anthony Harvey—"enormously vulnerable" throughout.
 John Russell Taylor of The Times suggested that Eleanor was "the performance of her ... career", and proved that she was "a growing, developing, still surprising actress".
-The movie was nominated in all the major categories at the Academy Awards, and for the second year running Hepburn won the Oscar for Best Actress (shared with Barbra Streisand for Funny Girl).
+The movie was nominated in all the major categories at the 41st Academy Awards, and for the second year running Hepburn won the Oscar for Best Actress (shared with Barbra Streisand for Funny Girl).
 The role, combined with her performance in Guess Who's Coming to Dinner, also received a British Academy Film Award (BAFTA) for Best Actress.
 Hepburn's next appearance was in The Madwoman of Chaillot (1969), which she filmed in Nice immediately after completing The Lion in Winter.
 The picture was a failure critically and financially, and reviews targeted Hepburn for giving a misguided performance.
+By the end of 1969, she was voted the most popular female star in America by Quigley's Top Ten Money Making Stars Poll, making a rare occurrence of an actress over 50 and 60 to achieve such a position.